2. Support tickets

 - DO NOT:

-Do not send screenshots unless you are working with a GUI application.
+Do not send screenshots unless you are working with a graphics application and the problem can not be described without a screenshot.
 From screenshots, we can’t cut and paste commands or other info, which slows down our resolution of your problem.
-Simple text-based cut and paste directly into your email is the best info we can use.

 Do not send multiple ticket requests for the same problem.
-Simply reply to our response to you, this will keep all email conversation on the same ticket.
+Simply reply to our response to you, this will keep all email conversation on the same ticket and same email thread.

 - After receiving a response from us